reidcook/cmsc447-sp2024-Ragamuffin/README.md

-**To start the database navigate to the database src folder then run:**
+**To start the database server navigate to the database src folder then run:**

-    node initializeDb.js

     node server.js